grmarxer/Openstack/VCP_Build_Intructions/VCP 1.x Configuration and Deployment Guide for RHOSP 10.md

 ### Create the openstack glance image

 In order to build an openstack BIG-IP instance we need to build a openstack glance image.
-To do so I recommend you download a BIG-IP VE qcow2 image to the controller.
+To do so I recommend you scp a BIG-IP VE qcow2 image to the controller `/root` directory.
 Once the image is on the controller you can run the following command to load it into glance.

 ```
 openstack image create "BIG-IP LTM 1-slot 15.1.0.3" \